 2. Provide early and regular training

-One major mistake most call centers make is that they end up putting their new hires to work even without giving them proper training
+A big mistake many call centers make is putting new hires to work without proper training.

-The best approach is to train agents on your customer service expectations and how to exceed them.
+Train agents on your customer service expectations.
+Then, show them how to exceed those expectations.

 Only then should they be allowed to interact with customers independently.

-Speech analytics is a very good way to identify training opportunities which otherwise go unnoticed.
+Speech analytics is a very good way to identify training opportunities that otherwise go unnoticed.

 3. Involve agents in the development of the quality program